suresh-1001/cloudflare-infrastructure-consulting/README.md

 # Cloudflare Infrastructure Consulting
+> Infrastructure consulting framework for Cloudflare, DNS, monitoring, and incident response — focused on reliability, visibility, and outage readiness.

 This repository showcases a practical consulting framework for reviewing and improving Cloudflare-based infrastructure, outage readiness, and monitoring strategy.